ansys/ansys-tools-visualization-interface/README.rst

 Overview
 --------

-PyAnsys Visualizer is a Python package that provides a common interface to visualize PyAnsys libraries operation results.
-This package is built on top of ``pyvista`` to provide a simple interface to visualize Ansys results.
+PyAnsys Visualizer is a Python API that provides an interface between PyAnsys libraries and plotting backends.

 Installation
 ^^^^^^^^^^^^